Nur Fathiah Diaz: Personal life

 She is the daughter of Diaz bin Mohd Bahauddin and Azlinda binti Mohd Alias.
 Starting her career in the entertainment industry at the age of 8.
 Her younger brother, Muhammad Fathi Diaz have a role in BoBoiBoy as the voice of Ochobot.
-During one of fans meeting in Indonesia, a fan once ask her a question, what is her biggest motive? to her answer because she wants to work hard and become one of the best.
+During one of fans meeting in Indonesia, a fan once ask her a question, ‘What is your biggest motive?’ to her answer because she wants to work hard and become one of the best.
 She has a husband named Muhammad Imran, and they have also been blessed with a child.